 Transplants or onion seedlings will need to be hardened off before planting outdoors.
 Wait until all danger of frost has passed before planting.

 Don’t bury transplants too deeply.
-Plant them right on the surface of the soil, spaced about 4" apart.
+Plant them right on the surface of the soil, spaced about 4 inches apart.
 Keep onions well watered throughout the season.
 The bulbs need regular water to swell in size.
 Transplant grown onions are the type you see pushing up out of the ground.

 Direct seeding onions require a longer season, so warmer climates will have better luck.
 To direct seed, follow the directions above for seeding transplants.

 Pests and Problems